-- Seasonal Fruit: Such an awesome way to enjoy fresh grown rhubarb!
-If you have more rhubarb in your garden try this recipe for rhubarb muffins and these super fun rhubarb fruit leather roll ups!
+- Seasonal fruit: Such an awesome way to enjoy fresh-grown rhubarb!
+If you have more rhubarb in your garden, try this recipe for rhubarb muffins and these super fun rhubarb fruit leather roll-ups!

-- Breakfast, dessert or snack: These cookies I wanted to be a traditional oatmeal cookie meets rhubarb crisp!
-Enjoy them for a healthy snack, simple dessert, or on the go breakfast.
+- Breakfast, dessert or snack: I wanted these cookies to be a traditional oatmeal cookie meets rhubarb crisp!
+Enjoy them for a healthy snack, simple dessert, or on-the-go breakfast.

-- Healthy + Dietary Needs Friendly: They are perfect for special dietary needs as they are gluten free (using oat flour as the base), dairy free, and free of highly processed sugar.
-You don't need to be df, or gf to love these cookies!
+- Healthy + dietary needs friendly: They are perfect for special dietary needs as they are gluten-free (using oat flour as the base), dairy-free, and free of highly processed sugar.
+You don't need to be df or gf to love these cookies!

 Jump to: